Discover the 5 Must-visit Gems in Barcelona, Spain

 Gothic Quarter

 It is filled with old winding streets and historic buildings.
-El Call, Barcelona’s old Jewish quarter, is one of the most beautiful areas of the Gothic Quarter.
-These are some of the narrowest streets in all of Barcelona, and they’re also filled with a dark history that dates back to the Middle Ages.
+El Call, Barcelona's old Jewish quarter, is one of the most beautiful areas of the Gothic Quarter.
+These are some of the narrowest streets in Barcelona and are filled with a dark history that dates back to the Middle Ages.
 The street of Sant Domenec del Call is at the center of everything.

 The famous Catalan architect Antonio Gaudi also spent some time in the Gothic Quarter in Barcelona.
-One of his first projects after his graduation was the street lamps of one of Barcelona’s largest squares, the Plaza Reial.
+After graduation, one of his first projects was the street lamps of one of Barcelona's largest squares, the Plaza Reial.
 When Picasso arrived in Barcelona, he was just a young boy.
 He was admitted to the art school that once stood on Calle mainly.

 La Boqueria